Lessons Beyond the Classroom: Overcoming Struggles and Finding a Path

 When I met people from school, and they asked me how I was doing, they were often shocked.
 They were still trying to figure it all out—studying, in and out of jobs they hated, many of them still hanging about the local shop as they had in school.
 It felt good to be the one to have it together for once.
 My confidence in myself was building.

 My brother did a lot better after he left school too.
-He, like me, had struggled in school.
+He, like me, had struggled.
 He drew stormtroopers in his school books instead of writing.
 He was obsessed with Star Wars, and all his art centred around this.
-His teachers despaired.
+His teachers didn’t know what to do with him.

 My parents were so afraid for his future that they banned him from talking about Star Wars and removed all his Star Wars figures when he got caught smoking in high school.
 It didn’t deter him.

-Years later, he became a graphic designer in London at Pinewood Film Studios, designing Star Wars sticker books and annuals, among other things.
+Years later, he became a graphic designer working in London at Pinewood Film Studios, designing Star Wars sticker books and annuals, among other things.
 He would go on to visit Skywalker Ranch and meet Mark Hamill, living his childhood dream of trying on the stormtrooper mask that Han Solo wore in the film.
+He loves his work and is now self employed

 My parents would later laugh at this success and wonder how far he might have gone had they, in fact, encouraged him.
 Don’t get me wrong—they always encouraged his artistic talent, just not the focus of it.